mishastarrrr-ctrl/starr.os/devlog.md

-# Development Log
+# 12/07/25

-This document serves as a record of development activities for the Starr OS project.
+    Started ricing my Kubuntu VM.
+I will later use this as a framework to edit the OS the point where I can call it my distro.